blowdart/idunno.CookieSharing/readme.md

    Additionally a cookie which has the Secure flag set will not flow to an HTTP site.
 The ASP.NET Cookie middlewares will automatically set the secure flag when it is creating during an HTTPS request.
    While it is possible to override this behavior using the `CookieSecure` property this is not recommended, for security if one site you want to share cookies with is on HTTPS then all sites that share the cookie should be on HTTPS.

-4. **Select a common data protection repository accessible by both applications.**
+3. **Select a common data protection repository location accessible by both applications.**

    In these instructions we're going to use a shared directory (`C:\keyring`).
    If your applications aren't on the same server, or can't access the same NTFS share you can use other keyring repositories.